 Assignment 5-1 (15 points)

 Watch this video from ESRI’s 2010 User Conference (71 minutes) which talks about conducting network analyses using the Network Analyst extension to ArcGIS.
-Address the following questions and submit your responses in the form of an M.S.
-Word document to Assignment 5-1 in Canvas.
+There are a number of introductory videos for network analyst available on ESRI's website some of which are more recent than the video I have referenced.
+If you are interested in learning more about network analyst, especially if you are looking to use it in ArcGIS online, I would recommend you watch some of these videos.
+I selected this video since I felt it did the best job at explaining the solvers.
+After watching the video, address the following questions and submit your responses in the form of an M.S.
+Word document (no more than 500 words) to Assignment 5-1 in Canvas.

 - What is the difference between a Euclidean path and a network path?
 (3 points)